 How Much Does It Cost?

-- The Monday night course is $50 for all four weeks, or $15 per individual session.
+$15/class or $50 for all four classes.
 Cash/check due at first class session.

 Is There A Way To Offset The Cost?